menu icon

 Making the Creamy Pecorino Cheese Sauce

 The most important part is this dreamy sauce!
-You will notice in our recipe that we add a touch of olive oil with the cheese.
+You will notice in our recipe that we add a touch of extra virgin olive oil with the cheese.
 We learned this trick from taking a cooking class with an Italian chef a few years ago.
 The addition of the olive oil to the grated cheese and pasta water results in better emulsification for a smooth sauce that is creamy and thick.

 Make sure you whisk the cheese sauce vigorously until it's smooth and combined for best results.